 If you have been in a car accident in the McAllen, Edinburg, or Mission areas, you may have suffered injuries, you may wonder what to do next, and you may not even know where to start.
-Please know that we offer a FREE consultation, 24 hours a day, seven days a week, so call us right now at 800-898-4877, or .
+Please know that we offer a FREE consultation, 24 hours a day, seven days a week, so call us right now at 800-898-4877, or click HERE to send us a question or get more information.
 There is NO cost to get a free consultation right now.
 If you decide to hire us, you pay us nothing up front, and you will pay absolutely nothing at all unless and until we’ve won your case.

 McAllen Car Accidents

 Most people do not regularly think about car accidents.
 In fact, most of us wake up each day and hop in our vehicles without considering that doing so puts us at risk of sustaining a serious injury.
 The unfortunate reality is that motor vehicle accidents in McAllen are common and victims are often left with serious, life-changing injuries.
-In fact, according to , on average, more than eight accidents per day took place during a single year.
+In fact, according to statistics released by the Texas Department of Transportation, on average, more than eight accidents per day took place during a single year.
 Some additional motor vehicle accident and injury statistics from that year include: